johnshearing/ElectricalSafety/README.md

     -   Without the bonding these pulses would cause arcs which might pass through combustible materials to cause a fire.
-    -   Machinery is not usually bonded to a building because the same voltage spites in the building which create arcs can destroy solid state electronic equipment.
+    -   Machinery is not usually bonded to a building because the same voltage spikes in the building which create arcs can destroy solid state electronic equipment.

 -   What would happen if you touched a 120 volt wire to a rod driven